Mehran Mozaffari Kermani

 In 2012, he joined the Electrical Engineering Department, Princeton University, New Jersey, as an NSERC post-doctoral research fellow, having the pleasure of working with Prof. Niraj K. Jha.
 Currently, he is with the Department of Electrical and Microelectronic Engineering, Rochester Institute of Technology, Rochester, NY.
 His current research interests include emerging security/privacy measures for deeply embedded systems, cryptographic hardware systems, fault diagnosis and tolerance in cryptographic hardware, VLSI reliability, and low-power secure and efficient FPGA and ASIC designs.

-Currently, he is serving as an Associate Editor for the ACM Transactions on Embedded Computing Systems and the lead Guest Editor for the IEEE/ACM Transactions on Computational Biology and Bioinformatics for the special issue of Emerging Security Trends for Biomedical Computations, Devices, and Infrastructures (2015 and 2016).
-Moreover, he has served as the lead Guest Editor of the IEEE Transactions on Emerging Topics in Computing for the special issue of Emerging Security Trends for Deeply-Embedded Computing Systems (2014 and 2015).
-He is currently serving as the technical committee member for a number of related conferences on embedded systems security and reliability.
+Currently, he is serving as an Associate Editor for the IEEE Transactions on VLSI Systems, the ACM Transactions on Embedded Computing Systems, the IEEE Transactions on Circuits and Systems I, and the Guest Editor for the IEEE Transactions on Dependable and Secure Computing for the special issue of Emerging Embedded and Cyber Physical System Security Challenges and Innovations (2016 and 2017).
+He was the lead Guest Editor for the IEEE/ACM Transactions on Computational Biology and Bioinformatics and the IEEE Transactions on Emerging Topics in Computing for special issues on security.
+He has served as the technical committee member for a number of related conferences on embedded systems security and reliability including DAC, DATE, FDTC, DFT, RFIDSec, LightSec, and WAIFI.

 Note: There will be Ph.D. positions available.
 Interested applicants are advised to contact me and attach their CV and transcripts to proceed.